 Of note is the appeals court’s further ruling that the probate court should have used a higher standard of proof in determining a person’s legal capacity to amend or create a trust.
 The probate court had used the California standard of proof for making a will; however, the appeals court noted that a trust is a much more complicated document, so a higher standard should be applied.

 The Flanigan Law Group handles estate planning, administration and litigation legal services for Irvine and Southern California residents.
-To learn more on how estate planning can help you preserve and protect your assets, contact us at 949-450-0041.
+To learn more on how estate planning can help you preserve and protect your assets, contact Estate Planning Lawyers at 949-450-0041.